EinsteinVirus/Computer-Forensics/README.md

 ### 18. What are the NNTP (news server) settings for Mr. Evil?
 ```
+Server name: news.dallas.sbcglobal.net
+Username: whoknowsme@sbcglobal.net

+Method: We can find this by searching for NNTP in the Keyword search box and in that we find "NTUSER.DAT" file.
+        This file has a submenu named Text that has the Server name and the Username.
 ```
 <p>
 <a href="#"><img src="/Images/Ques18.png" alt ="Ques18"></a>